Packer-Lab/imagingplus/README.md

 ## Installation instructions

 1. Clone this github repository using `git clone https://github.com/Packer-Lab/packerlabimaging.git` in the terminal.
 2. Install the conda environment provided in this repository (`myenv.yml`) using `conda env create -f myenv.yml` from the terminal.
+Note: The package is installable as a stand-alone python package.
+You can install the package into an existing conda environment, or you may choose to skip using conda environment all together.
-3. Activite the conda environment `conda activate plitest2`.
+3. Activate the conda environment `conda activate plitest`.
 4. `cd` to the parent directory of where this repo was downloaded to.
 5. From this parent directly, run `pip install -e packerlabimaging` from terminal to install this package `packerlabimaging`.

-#### Test that `packerlabimaging` is successfully installed:
+#### Test `packerlabimaging` is successfully installed (import package in python):
-1. Ensure that you are in the conda environment from which `packerlabimaging` was installed.
+1. Ensure that the conda environment from which `packerlabimaging` was installed is activated.
-2. start python from command line using: `python`, or start python in your preferred method (e.g. jupyter notebook or IDE).
+2. start python from command line using: `python`, or start python from the same conda environment in your preferred method (e.g. jupyter notebook or IDE).
 3. Import the package: `import packerlabimaging` or `import packerlabimaging as pkg`.